Messerschmitt KR175: Engine and transmission

 The KR175 ran on a 173 cc Fichtel & Sachs air-cooled single cylinder two-stroke engine centrally positioned in front of the rear wheel, just behind the passenger's seat.
 The engine was started with a pull rope as standard, but there was an option of an electric starter.
 The electric starter became standard in 1954.
 The transmission was a sequential, positive-stop type with four speeds and no synchronization nor reverse gear.

 Controls

-The KR175 used the standard Kabinenroller steering system, with a steering bar connected directly to the track rods of the front wheels, providing an extremely direct response best suited to small, measured inputs.
-The KR175's steering bar was made from tubular steel.
+The KR175 used the standard Kabinenroller steering system, with a tubular steel steering bar connected directly to the track rods of the front wheels, providing an extremely direct response best suited to small, measured inputs.
 The gearshift lever, on the right side of the cockpit, had a secondary lever on it which operated the clutch.
 The throttle was operated by a twist-grip on the left handlebar.
-The foot brake pedal, which was the only pedal in the car, operated brakes on all three wheels mechanically, using cables.
+The footbrake pedal, the only pedal in the car, operated brakes on all three wheels mechanically, using cables.
 The handbrake lever operated similarly.

 In 1954, the clutch lever was replaced by a pedal.

 MI-VAL Mivalino

-Italian motorcycle manufacturer Metalmeccanica Italiana Valtrompia s.p.a., makers of the brand MI-VAL, assembled KR175s in Brescia, Italy, using components imported from Messerschmitt but with their own 172 cc two-stroke engine installed.
+Italian motorcycle manufacturer Metalmeccanica Italiana Valtrompia s.p.a., makers of the brand MI-VAL, assembled KR175s in Brescia, Italy, using components imported from Messerschmitt and their own 172 cc two-stroke engine.
 These cars were sold as the MI-VAL Mivalino.